SHaroonShah/Readme-Developers-Hub---Production/docs/🏁 GET STARTED/api-rate-limiting.md

 | :---------------------: | :--------------------------: | :------------------------------------------ |
 |            60           |               6              | Default for all existing and new customers. |

-> 📘 *Note*
->
-> *The rate limit mentioned in the preceding table is Intersoft specific.
-Some carriers may have their own rate limits and additional carrier limitations.
-If the existing rate limit do not fit your needs, please reach out to our customers solutions team.*

 # Frequently asked questions (FAQs)

 <Accordion title="What do I need to do if I need a higher rate limit?">